The group identification problem for $p$-groups of small order: (Strong) sibling tuples of order dividing

 \subsection{(Outer) automorphism groups}

 Two groups $G$ and $H$ are {\em (outer) automorphism equivalent} if $Aut(G) \cong Aut(H)$ or $Out(G) \cong Out(H)$, respectively.
 Automorphism equivalent groups are not difficult to find: An example are the groups $D_8$ and $C_4 \times C_2$.
-Nonetheless, (outer) automorphism equivalence is of interest in distinguishing groups.

 An algorithm to compute the automorphism group of a finite $p$-group was developed by Eick, Leedham-Green \& O'Brien \cite{ELGO02} and implemented in the AutPGroup Package \cite{AutPGrp}.
-Given a $p$-group $G$, the method returns a list of generators for $Aut(G)$ and $|Aut(G)|$.
-If $Aut(G)$ is solvable, then the returned list of generators is a polycyclic generating set.
-This allows to read off pc-presentations for $Aut(G)$ and $Out(G)$ which, in turn, facilitates effective isomorphism tests for these groups.
+Given a $p$-group $G$, the method returns a list of generators for $Aut(G)$; if $Aut(G)$ is solvable, the list is a polycyclic generating set, see Section 8.3 of \cite{HEO} for details.
+This allows us to read off polycyclic presentations for $Aut(G)$ and $Out(G)$ which, in turn, facilitates isomorphism tests for these groups.

-We include a report on the outer automorphism equivalence of the twin-pairs of order $2^9$ in the Appendix \ref{app}.